 Hallux abducto valgus is the term that describes bunion deformity.
 In effect, there is a bump on the side of the big toe joint while the big toe bends or curves toward the second toe.
 Hallux means big toe, abducto valgus means big toe curves toward the second toe, while it also twists or rotates (valgus).
 This is a common deformity, especially in women.

 Less common is a simple curvature of the big toe toward the second toe without the bump or bunion on the big toe joint.
+A bunion is a common cause of this, and addressing bunions promptly can prevent complications.
 When this occurs, the big toe often rides under the second toe, elevating or lifting the second toe and causing further issues as it rubs in the shoe.

 What causes a big toe to be curved inward?

 Causes of this deformity are usually some type of biomechanical abnormality in the foot, causing the big toe to be forced into the floor while walking.
+Bent toes can result from various common foot problems, impacting overall foot health.
 The ground pushes back against the big toe, which then pushes it toward the second toe.
 Over time, this permanently deforms the toe into the curved position.
+The big toe's bent position often worsens with certain types of footwear.

 The underlying biomechanical issues are often genetically influenced.
 Other causes that can contribute to this condition are hypermobile or loose joints in the feet, pregnancy, which also loosens foot joints, or just abnormality in the way the foot moves.